 Diamonds is FEM software.
-That means the structure will be shopped into smaller pieces, the mesh, that are logically linked together.
+That means the structure will be chopped into smaller pieces ( = the mesh), that are logically linked together.
 The quality of the results, goes with the quality of the mesh.
 Garbage in = garbage out.
-So after generating the mesh, you have to verify it!
+So

 - Maximum element size: 3 to 4 times the plate thickness